Ministerial Youth Advisory Group

 Harlow Tran-Lawrence

-17, Taranaki
+19, Taranaki

-I graduated Spotswood College in Taranaki during 2021 and have a strong background in rainbow advocacy and working with queer youth.
-My areas of passion focus on inclusivity of minority communities, mental health and LGBT+, POC and BIPOC issues.
-I’ve had the privilege of being a part of the YAG for two years and am excited to carry my mahi through into 2022 for my last year in the group.
+My areas of passion focus on activism, inclusivity of minority communities, mental health, and LGBT+, POC, and BIPOC issues.
+I've had the privilege of being in the YAG for three years now and am excited to go into my fourth and last year.

 Tanin Cain

-16, Auckland
+17, Auckland

-Find out about the Youth Advisory Group expectations and responsibilities
+Youth Advisory Group's expectations and responsibilities

 Advisory Group terms of reference

-Further information
+More information

-If you have questions about the Youth Advisory Group email:
+If you have questions about the Youth Advisory Group, email:

 Last reviewed: Has this been useful?
 Give us your feedback